Pay yourself a regular income

 you withdraw each year, the investment returns you receive and the amount of fees you pay.
 Our account-based pension calculator will give you an idea of how long your account-based pension will last, What happens to my account-based pension when I die?
-If you die, any money remaining in your account will be paid to be paid to your beneficiaries or your estate.
+If there is money remaining in your account when you die it will be paid to your beneficiaries or your estate.